 NFL Using The VICIS ZERO1 Football Helmet That Morphs On Impact To Reduce Head Injuries

-Can Football Helmets Prevent Concussion?
+Do Football Helmets Prevent Concussions?

 I said it earlier in this article, and I’ll say it again here, no helmet can prevent concussion!

-Conclusion number two is that with so many football helmets being rated 5-star in the Virginia Tech testing, then there is no reason why anyone should purchase a helmet that is less than 5-star.
+With so many football helmets being rated 5-star in the Virginia Tech testing, then there is no reason why anyone should purchase a helmet that is less than 5-star.